jordanoverbye/keystone-5/CONTRIBUTING.md

 Release notes: <none>

-Releases: @keystone-alpha/core@minor, @keystone-alpha/adapter-mongoose@patch
+Releases: @keystone-alpha/keystone@minor, @keystone-alpha/adapter-mongoose@patch

 Dependents: @keystone-alpha/cypress-project-access-control@patch, @keystone-alpha/cypress-project-basic@patch, @keystone-alpha/cypress-project-login@patch, @keystone-alpha/cypress-project-twitter-login@patch

 ---
-{"summary":"Fixed a bug that caused relationships to be added twice","releases":[{"name":"@keystone-alpha/core","type":"minor"},{"name":"@keystone-alpha/adapter-mongoose","type":"patch"}],"dependents":[{"name":"@keystone-alpha/cypress-project-access-control","type":"patch","dependencies":["@keystone-alpha/core","@keystone-alpha/adapter-mongoose"]},{"name":"@keystone-alpha/cypress-project-basic","type":"patch","dependencies":["@keystone-alpha/core","@keystone-alpha/adapter-mongoose"]},{"name":"@keystone-alpha/cypress-project-login","type":"patch","dependencies":["@keystone-alpha/core","@keystone-alpha/adapter-mongoose"]},{"name":"@keystone-alpha/cypress-project-twitter-login","type":"patch","dependencies":["@keystone-alpha/core","@keystone-alpha/adapter-mongoose"]}]}
+{"summary":"Fixed a bug that caused relationships to be added twice","releases":[{"name":"@keystone-alpha/keystone","type":"minor"},{"name":"@keystone-alpha/adapter-mongoose","type":"patch"}],"dependents":[{"name":"@keystone-alpha/cypress-project-access-control","type":"patch","dependencies":["@keystone-alpha/keystone","@keystone-alpha/adapter-mongoose"]},{"name":"@keystone-alpha/cypress-project-basic","type":"patch","dependencies":["@keystone-alpha/keystone","@keystone-alpha/adapter-mongoose"]},{"name":"@keystone-alpha/cypress-project-login","type":"patch","dependencies":["@keystone-alpha/keystone","@keystone-alpha/adapter-mongoose"]},{"name":"@keystone-alpha/cypress-project-twitter-login","type":"patch","dependencies":["@keystone-alpha/keystone","@keystone-alpha/adapter-mongoose"]}]}
 ---
 ```

 This generated changeset stores information about a desired version bump in a commit message.

-An example, if you generate a changeset that includes `adapter-mongoose` as a patch, and `core` as a minor, you can merge your PR, and the next time the `version-packages` command is run, these will both be updated.
+An example, if you generate a changeset that includes `adapter-mongoose` as a patch, and `keystone` as a minor, you can merge your PR, and the next time the `version-packages` command is run, these will both be updated.

 You can have multiple changesets in a single PR.
 This will give you more granular changelogs, and is encouraged.